Skip to main content

 https://application.company.com/?code=AUTHORIZATION_CODE

-Once your user has been authenticated and has granted permission to access their Kameleoon account, they will be redirected to your application URL with an authorization code as a query parameter.
+After a user is authenticated and has granted permission to access their Kameleoon account, they will be redirected to your application URL with an authorization code included as a query parameter.

 Obtaining an access_token